hmphu/Ultimate_Onyx/README.md

 ## Overview

-This module syncs your Magento store with Onyx ERP, modules like Categories, Products, Customers and Orders are being synced typically every one hour.
+This module syncs your Magento store with Onyx ERP by Ultimate Solutions, modules like Categories, Products, Customers and Orders are being synced typically every one hour.
 For more info about Onyx ERP please visit: http://www.ultimate-sa.com/products.php?id=2

 ### Requirements